An ambitious woman once said that you're not really anybody in America unless you're on TV.

 She was an idiot.
 In America, you're not really anybody unless you're on TV and you make your own wine.

 "The Real Housewives of New York" star Ramona Singer and "Mob Wives" blowup doll Big Ang both offer their own wine brands.
 Drew Barrymore makes a pinot grigio, and in Italy, no less.
-Brangelina's inaugural batch of wine from their French estate sold out in a matter of hours.
+Brangelina's inaugural batch of wine from their French estate in a matter of hours.

 "Dancing With the Stars" contender Christina Milian has a line of moscatos all ready for da clubs.
 And Fergie has a signature bottle called — of course — Fergalicious.